 About 5 years ago, I was presented with a sweet opportunity to go on a road trip with my brother, his best friend, and my little sister to Colorado.
 Naturally, I was on board.
-During out trip, we visited a Mexican restaurant that specialized in all kinds of different guacaomoles, one of which had strawberries and goat cheese in it.
+During our trip, we visited a Mexican restaurant that specialized in all kinds of different guacamoles, one of which had strawberries and goat cheese in it.
 I was skeptical, the vote was to share a bowl at our table.
-Duuuudddeee… I was really blown away.
+Dude… I was really blown away.
 Strawberries plus avocado is a match made in heaven.

 I am so happy to share this experience with you during the holiday season because this tasty dip just so happens to be red and green.
 If you’ve never had strawberry guacamole, you really have to try it.
 Strawberries, much like tomatoes, are acidic and just a little sweet.
 That’s why this guacamole really works.
 Plus, it’s a unique combo that is fun to share.

-This is an awesome holiday snack that can be quickly thrown together, is a crowd pleaser, and looks super festive.
+This is an awesome holiday snack that can be quickly thrown together, is a crowd-pleaser, and looks super festive.
 I mean, seriously, who doesn’t love guacamole?
-Whether you’re making this for yourself for a home alone or entertaining, I’ve got some awesome guacamole tips that will keep your guac tasting great and from turning brown:
+Whether you’re making this for yourself for home alone or entertaining, I’ve got some awesome guacamole tips that will keep your guac tasting great and from turning brown: